tsandrini/flake-parts-builder/README.md

 If you'd like to remove the `./flake-parts/_bootstrap.nix` file or you'd prefer using any of the flake-parts functionality in a different set of circumstances then you can use the `flake-parts-builder.lib` output that this repo exposes.
-You could then rewrite your `flake.nix` in a following manner (this, however, adds an additional  dependency to your project)
+You could then rewrite your `flake.nix` in the following manner (this, however, adds an additional  dependency to your project)

 ```nix